 The data suggests that if we are able to meet global targets in limiting the temperature rise to <2°C, then the risks of exceeding tipping points will be reduced.

-But even then we’re not out of the woods, as Ricarda Winkelmann, one of the scientists leading the study says “many tipping elements in the Earth system are interlinked,” warning that “cascading tipping points” are a “serious additional concern.”
+But even then we’re not out of the woods.
+Ricarda Winkelmann, one of the scientists leading the study says: “Importantly, many tipping elements in the Earth system are interlinked, making cascading tipping points a serious additional concern.”

 By their very nature tipping points are self-perpetuating, meaning the negative effects caused by the breakdown of one, could have knock-on effects elsewhere, and even increase the likelihood of triggering more.